EPCCed/2020-12-14-archer2-developers-online/_episodes/09-nextsteps.md

 Now you know enough about ARCHER2 to explore how to use it for your work or to understand what its potential benefits are you.
-You may also have ideas around where the barriers and difficulties may lie and have further questions on how you can start using and/or trying HPC in your area.
+You may also have ideas around where the barriers and difficulties may lie and have further questions on how you can start using and/or trying ARCHER2 for your work.

 This session is designed to give you the opportunity to explore these questions and issues.
 The instructors and helpers on the course will be on hand to answer your